 I hate to see sourdough discard go to waste, especially when it can give your bakes some seriously exceptional qualities.
-Whether it’s used to make focaccia bread, garlic bread, a regular sourdough loaf, Sourdough Grilled Cheese or banana bread, sourdough discard is solely responsible for providing balance and an exceptional rise.
+Whether it’s used to make focaccia bread, garlic bread, a regular sourdough loaf, Sourdough Grilled Cheese or chocolate chip cookies, sourdough discard is solely responsible for providing balance and an exceptional rise.

 Forget about food waste and put the sourdough discard and brown, spotty bananas to use in this sourdough banana bread.
 The slices are the perfect pick-me-up during breakfast or for an afternoon snack!

 Banana bread doesn’t have to be boring!
 This unique version features a mix of unexpected ingredients and a sweet oat crumble on top.
 Here’s what you need to make this sourdough banana bread recipe:

 - Sourdough discard - Sourdough starter is easy to make at home using flour and water.
 If you don’t have one already, buy one instead or see if your family and friends have any to spare.

 - All purpose flour - I haven’t tested it, but this recipe should also work with a 1:1 mix of all purpose flour and whole wheat flour.

 - Bananas - Make sure they’re overripe bananas - old and spotty!
 Ripe bananas are easier to mash, have a stronger banana flavor, and blend into the bread dough with ease.